-- The Audit and Risk Committee (A&RC) is responsible for noting the effectiveness of the council's risk management arrangements, challenging risk information and escalating issues to the Board/Executive; - City Mayor and Executive has a leadership and oversight role particularly in challenging CMT and senior managers in relation to the identified risks and mitigating actions and holding them to account for effective risk management.
-The City Mayor and Executive are also responsible for approving risk policies and strategy and receiving regular risk management reports to review; - The Corporate Management Team (CMT) has the risk oversight role and ultimate accountability.
-CMT must ensure the risk related control environment is effective; is responsible for approving and reviewing risk policies and strategies; setting the level of risk the council is prepared to accept it's 'risk appetite'; receiving 4-monthly risk update reports to review and for approving as well as agreeing the training programme; - Risk, Emergency and Business Resilience (REBR) develops and coordinates implementation of the Risk Management Strategy and provides a facilitators role, supporting and guiding service areas on how to complete operational risk assessments, whom they should refer to and deliver corporate risk management and business continuity training.
-REBR also coordinate, populate and maintain the council's risk registers, producing 4-monthly risk reports comprising of these risk registers to submit to CMT, City Mayor and Executive (SRR only) and the A&RC (bi-annually);
+- The Audit and Risk Committee (A&RC) is responsible for noting the effectiveness of the council's risk management arrangements, challenging risk information and escalating issues to CMT and Executive via the Manager Risk Management. - City Mayor and Executive has a leadership and oversight role particularly in challenging CMT and senior managers in relation to the risks identified, mitigating actions and holding them to account to implement effective risk management.
+The City Mayor and Executive are also responsible for approving risk policies and strategy and receiving regular risk management reports to review; - The Corporate Management Team (CMT) has the risk oversight role and ultimate management accountability.
+CMT must ensure the risk related control environment is effective; is responsible for approving and reviewing risk policies and strategies; setting the level of risk the council is prepared to accept it's 'risk appetite'; receiving 4-monthly risk update reports to review and for approving as well as agreeing and promoting the training programme;

-- Departments and services are the 'risk-takers' and are responsible for identifying, assessing, measuring, identifying risk actionees, monitoring, communicating risk as well as reporting on significant risks associated with their functions or activities and for managing risks within their departments; - As part of the council's combined model, management, third parties and Internal Audit give assurance on the management of risks and the operation/performance of controls.
+- Risk, Emergency and Business Resilience (REBR) develops and coordinates implementation of the Risk Management Strategy and provides a facilitators role, supporting and guiding service areas on how to complete operational risk assessments, whom they should refer to and deliver corporate risk management and business continuity training.
+REBR also coordinate, populate and maintain the council's risk registers, producing 4-monthly risk reports comprising of these risk registers to submit to CMT, City Mayor and Executive (SRR only) and the A&RC (bi-annually); - Departments and services are the 'risk-takers' and are responsible for identifying, assessing, measuring, identifying risk actionee, monitoring, communicating risk as well as reporting on significant risks associated with their functions or activities and for managing risks within their departments; - As part of the council's combined model, management, third parties (e.g insurers) and Internal Audit give assurance on the management of risks and the operation/performance of controls.